-This 5-day experiential training is week two of our 6TH ANNUAL SUMMER SCHOOL for Psychotherapists, Counsellors and other Mental Health Professionals and Trainees in these fields.
+This 5-day experiential training is week two of our 8TH ANNUAL SUMMER SCHOOL for Psychotherapists, Counsellors, Coaches, other Mental Health Professionals and Trainees in these fields.

 Staying in relationship with ourselves requires openness to the emotional, physical and mental tides of being human.
 Anxiety and depression are two labels given to the most painful human experiences.
 They are interconnected both experientially and neurologically – and necessary to being and staying alive.

 Anxiety and depression are often residual of trauma and nearly always present in addiction and dependency.
 Attending to these inner messages can transform them into teachers on our individual journey to resilience, compassion and meaningful purpose in our lives.

 Over the course you will learn tried and tested approaches to wholistically activate and support recovery from life-compromising depression and anxiety.
 As we understand more about the human system’s ability to rebalance and self-regulate we are empowered as practitioners to be of even more help to those who seek a better quality of daily life and personal empowerment.

 You can complete this course as Accredited Continuing Professional Development, as a module of our Advanced Diploma in Contemporary Psychotherapy, and as core training for those working towards UKCP Registration through BeeLeaf.

 5-Days 10th – 14th August 2020 10am – 5pm

 Booking Deadline 28th July 2020 Subject to Availability of Places

 Submission of an application form and /or payment does not constitute a booking.
 Bookings are not confirmed until we send you a confirmation of booking / enrolment.